MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 Running the resulting **main.exe** at the command line, will result in the formatted error report seen below.

-Consider the overlaid, red boxes that high light seven key pieces of information:
+Consider the overlaid, red boxes that highlight seven key pieces of information:

 ![basic-global-overflow](SRC_CODE/asan-top-level/basic-global-overflow.PNG)